Conventional Loans in PA: Homebuyer Requirements

 Conventional Loan Terms

-but other options include 20, 25, 15, and 10 years.
-There are also adjustable-rate
+options include 20, 25, 15, and 10 years.
+There are also

-mortgages (ARM).
+adjustable-rate mortgages (ARM).

-The length of the loan term will affect your monthly payments and the
+The length of the loan term will affect your monthly payments and

-overall.
-A longer-term will have lower monthly payments, but you will
+pay less interest overall.
+A longer-term will have lower monthly

-pay more interest over time.
-It would help if you chose a loan term
+payments, but you will pay more interest over time.
+It would help if

-based on your financial goals and ability to make monthly payments.
+you chose a loan term based on your financial goals and ability to

 Conventional Loan Gift Funds Requirements

-conventional loans, gift funds can be a great way to help with the down
+Regarding conventional loans, gift funds can be a great way to help with the down payment.
+However, there are some requirements that you need to be aware of before using gift funds.

 First, the donor of the gift funds must be a close relative, such

 as a parent or grandparent.
-The funds must also be given with no expectation
+The funds must also be given with no

-or legal guardianship is regarded as a relative, a spouse, a child,
+marriage, adoption, or legal guardianship is regarded as a relative,

-or a dependent.
-Domestic partners and engaged couples may also contribute
+a spouse, a child, or a dependent.
+Domestic partners and engaged

-funds for a down payment.
+couples may also contribute funds for a down payment.

 Next, you will need to provide a gift letter to the lender.
-This letter
+This

-an acceptable gift letter.
+provide you with an acceptable gift letter.

-Finally, the gift funds must be deposited into your account before closing.
+Finally, the gift funds must be deposited into your account before

-showing that the funds have been deposited.
+documentation showing the funds have been deposited.

-way to help with your down payment and closing costs on a conventional
+way to help with your down payment and closing costs on a

-documentation to the lender.
+necessary documentation to the lender.

 Conventional Loan Cosigner